Dhawee Umponmaha

 Dhawee Umponmaha (ทวี อัมพรมหา; born November 15, 1959), known professionally as Kaopong Sitichuchai (ขาวผ่อง สิทธิชูชัย), is a Thai former professional Muay Thai fighter and amateur boxer.
-He is a former Lumpinee Stadium Featherweight Champion and won a silver medal in boxing at the 1984 Summer Olympics in Light Welterweight division.
+He is a former Lumpinee Stadium Featherweight Champion and won a silver medal in boxing at the 1984 Summer Olympics in the Light Welterweight division.

-He was the second Thai athlete to win a medal at the Summer Olympics, following Payao Poontarat (whose medal also came in boxing) at the 1976 Summer Olympics.
+He is the second Thai athlete to win a medal at the Summer Olympics, following Payao Poontarat (whose medal also came in boxing) at the 1976 Summer Olympics.
 He also holds the distinction of being the only fighter to have defeated the legendary Dieselnoi Chor Thanasukarn in Muay Thai rules by knockout.

 Biography

 Early life and Muay Thai career

 He is the third of six children.
 He started fighting at the age of 14 in his native province with Chucheep Chaimongkol as a trainer.
 In 1974, he traveled to Bangkok to fight for the first time at the major stadiums, Rajadamnern Stadium and Lumpinee Stadium.
 He won the Featherweight (57 kg or 126 lb) title of the Lumpinee Stadium and defended it for four years.
 He vacated the title to move up to a heavier division.
 He knocked out the legendary Dieselnoi Chor Thanasukarn.